Activating information backflow with the assistance of quantum SWITCH: Eternal non-Markovianity and its activation through quantum-SWITCH

 with $\xi_1(t)=\int_0^t \gamma_1(s) ds$ and $\xi_2(t)=\int_0^t (\gamma_1(s)+ \gamma_3(s))ds$.
-Let us choose $\gamma_1(t) = \gamma_2(t) = 1$ and $\gamma_3 (t)= -\tanh{t}$ \cite{Hall14}.
 Since one of the Lindblad coefficient is always negative, such a map is not Markovian.
-But in spite of having a eternally negative Lindblad coefficient, the dynamics is overall a valid CP evolution, though certainly not divisible.
-However, the channel or dynamical map does not show information backflow and hence such non-Markovianity are not detectable by several well-known monotone based measures of non-Markovianity \cite{RHP,blp1}.
-The reason behind this is that though the dynamics is CP-divisible, it always retains its P-divisibility, i.e. all intermediate maps, although certainly not CP, are always positive.
+Despite having a eternally negative Lindblad coefficient, the dynamics is overall a valid CP evolution, though certainly not divisible.
+However, the channel or dynamical map does not show information backflow and as a result, such instances of non-Markovianity cannot be detected by several well-known monotone based measures of non-Markovianity \cite{RHP,blp1}.
+This is because even though the dynamics is CP-divisible, it always retains its P-divisibility, i.e. all intermediate maps, while certainly not CP, remain positive.
 Hence, several distance measures like trace distance, retain their monotonic property under a positive trace preserving map \citep{Hall14}.